Bullfighting: History

 In the time of Emperor Charles V, Pedro Ponce de Leon was the most famous bullfighter in Spain and a renovator of the technique of killing the bull on a horse with blindfolded eyes.
 Juan de Quirós, the best Sevillian poet of that time, dedicated to him a poem in Latin, of which Benito Arias Montano transmits some verses.

 Francisco Romero, from Ronda, Spain, is generally regarded as having been the first to introduce the practice of fighting bulls on foot around 1726, using the muleta in the last stage of the fight and an estoc to kill the bull.
 This type of fighting drew more attention from the crowds.
 Thus the modern corrida, or fight, began to take form, as riding noblemen were replaced by commoners on foot.
 This new style prompted the construction of dedicated bullrings, initially square, like the Plaza de Armas, and later round, to discourage the cornering of the action.

 The modern style of Spanish bullfighting is credited to Juan Belmonte, generally considered the greatest matador of all time.
 Belmonte introduced a daring and revolutionary style, in which he stayed within a few centimeters of the bull throughout the fight.
 Although extremely dangerous (Belmonte was gored on many occasions), his style is still seen by most matadors as the ideal to be emulated.

 Styles

 Originally, at least five distinct regional styles of bullfighting were practised in southwestern Europe: Andalusia, Aragon–Navarre, Alentejo, Camargue, Aquitaine.
 Over time, these have evolved more or less into standardized national forms mentioned below.
-The "classic" style of bullfighting, in which the rule is kill the bull is the style practiced in Spain and many Latin American countries.
+The "classic" style of bullfighting, in which the rule is kill the bull, is the style practiced in Spain and many Latin American countries.

 Bullfighting stadia are named "bullrings".
 There are many historic bullrings; the oldest are the 1700s Spanish plazas of Sevilla and Ronda.
-The largest bullring is the Plaza México in Mexican capital which seats 48,000 people.
+The largest bullring is the Plaza México in Mexico City, which seats 41,000 people.